Chris Buck1 is a Canadian-born photographer known for his distinctive portrait style2.

 In 19903 he moved from his hometown of Toronto, Ontario to New York City4 where he5 quickly established himself as a sought-after editorial and commercial photographer.
 Since that time6, he has built an extensive list of clients that includes Google, FEMA, Microsoft7, Mazda, GQ, ESPN, Time and The Guardian Weekend Magazine.
 In 20078, he was the first recipient of the Arnold Newman Portrait Prize9.
 In the fall of 2012 his first monograph, Presence: The Invisible Portrait, was published by Kehrer Verlag.

-Mr. Buck divides his time between New York and Los Angeles, with his wife Michelle Golden10 and their four year old daughter.
+Mr. Buck divides his time between New York and Los Angeles, with his wife Michelle Golden10 and their five year old daughter.

 1 Derived from the Old English word buc, this name would originally have been applied to someone thought to resemble a he-goat or male deer.